StockNews Manual

 Section IX — Triggers and Red Flags Watch

-Stop-loss conditions (exit immediately):
+Stop-loss / thesis-break conditions (exit or hard-reduce):

 High-value long-duration catalysts (12-30 months):